 Equipment & Techniques

 I thought you may find it interesting to see what photographic equipment I use.
-I will elaborate on shooting techniques and post processing work flow on a different page by spring 2021.Cameras :
+I will elaborate on shooting techniques and post processing workflow on a different page in the near future.Cameras:

 So, this is a brief description of how I capture what I see in all weather conditions.
 I’m continuously experiment with shutter speeds using ND filters to capture movement whether it’s water, clouds or swaying barley in the wind.
-When I’m in the mood I’ll select and rate my favourite raw files and start editing to create a final image keeping it natural.
+When I’m in the mood I’ll select and rate my favourite raw files and start editing to create a final image keeping it as natural as possible.